The Harvest Foundation of the Piedmont Hall of Ancient Life

 Temporary Dinosaur Displays

 The Hall of Ancient Life now has several temporary dinosaur casts and models on display.
 Life-size casts of dinosaurs currently dominate the exhibit gallery, which includes a 40-foot long skeleton cast of an Acrocanthosaurus, a massive carnivorous theropod dinosaur that existed in what is now North America during the early Cretaceous period, between 125 million and 100 million years ago.
-The exhibit also includes a 12-foot long skeleton cast of a Deinonychus, a Tenontosaurus skeleton cast, a cast of a Triceratops skull, and the unique skull cast of a Diabloceratops on loan from the Cleveland Museum of Natural History.
+The exhibit also includes a 12-foot long skeleton cast of a Deinonychus, a Tenontosaurus skeleton cast, a cast of a Triceratops skull, and the brand new Ice Age exhibit.
+This exhibit covers the Pleistocene period and includes 7 new skeletons such as saber-toothed cat and giant beaver.
+Fossils from VMNH digs accompany the new skeletons.